mebusy/notes/dev_notes/Algorithm_On_Strings.md

 Now we have a very fast pattern matching algorithm based on Burrows-Wheeler Transform, and it has good memory footprint.
 The only problem , though , is that BW Mathing is very slow.
 It analyzes every symbol from top to bottom in the last column in each step.
 What should we do?

+ - BWMatching is slow
+    - it analyzes every symbol from top to bottom in each step!

+---

-The trick here is to introduce the count array.
+ - The trick here is to introduce the count array.

-The count array describes the number of apearances of a given symbol , in the first i postion of the last quote.
+    - The count array describes the number of apearances of a given symbol , in the first i postion of the last quote.

-new algorithm
+ - new algorithm

 And as you can see, we don't need any more to explore every symbol between top and bottom indices in the last column.

 ---

 There is still one question.
 Where are the matches that they found ?
 Where do they appear in the text  ?

 ---